jen20/go-event-sourcing-sample/README.md

 The `Born` event sets the `Person` property `Age` and `Name`, and the `AgedOneYear` adds one year to the `Age` property.
 This makes the state of the aggregate flexible and could easily change in the future if required.

-Exampel or the Register method.
+Example or the Register method:

 ```go
 // Register callback method that register Person events to the repository